Messias-Dev/spring-oauth/README.md

 keytool -keystore keystore -genkey -alias auth
 ```

-"keystoreFile" and "auth" are just example names, after that command you have to configue other steps on output terminal.
+"keystoreFile" and "auth" are just example names, after that command you have to configure other steps on output terminal.

 ## Authorization Server

 - Create a relational database and default spring schemas
-- Download authorization-server project
+- Clone authorization-server project
 - Put generated Keystore file in the "resource" directory
 - Configure application.yml
 - Run